Poll: Nearly Three-Quarters Of Americans Distrust Trump, More Than Half Say He’s Lowered Stature of Presidency

 The poll, which was released on Tuesday (Aug.
 8), also puts Trump’s approval rating at just 38 percent — the lowest it has ever been in a CNN poll.
 Fifty-six percent say they disapprove of the president’s job performance.

 The dismal approval numbers come as Trump hits the six-month mark in the White House.
-They are the lowest ever recorded by a president after the same period of time in office, and six points lower than the numbers of the previous record holder, Bill Clinton, in 1993.
+They are the lowest ever recorded by a president after the same period in office, and six points lower than the numbers of the previous record holder, Bill Clinton, in 1993.

 According to ABC News, Trump’s inner circle believes that his support is eroding among his core supporters — working-class white voters and evangelicals — which is why he has been upping his attacks on the “Fake News” media and staging rallies before his most raucous supporters in recent days.